Enjoy Durham's Great Outdoors

-Nature reigns supreme across much of Durham, the area’s striking scenery provides a retreat into peace and tranquillity or the perfect opportunity to get outdoors and active.
-The landscapes are so inspirational that their light and atmosphere attracted 19th Century artist J.M.W Turner to paint them.
+Nature reigns supreme across much of Durham, the area’s striking scenery provides a retreat into peace and tranquillity or the perfect opportunity to get outdoors and active - which is just what Ben Fogle did on his recent visit to the county as part of his Great British Adventure series.

-Walking or cycling are the best ways to experience the county's beauty.
-Discover breathtaking views as you explore the Durham Dales and North Pennines Area of Outstanding Natural Beauty, a European and UNESCO Global Geopark.
-Don't miss High Force - one of England's biggest waterfalls and the perfect photo opportunity.
-Refuel at Bowlees Visitor Centre as you explore this truly special part of North East England.
+Walking or cycling are two great ways to experience the county's beauty.
+You'll discover breathtaking views as you explore the Durham Dales and North Pennines Area of Outstanding Natural Beauty, a European and UNESCO Global Geopark.
+This area provides a beautiful backdrop for outdoor activities, with rugged moorland, rivers, reservoirs and forest land all lending themselves to a fantastic variety of adventurous activities.

-If you prefer coast to countryside, enjoy a walk among wild flowers and imposing headlands, and experience the dramatic views of the Durham Heritage Coast, with a welcome stop in the lively harbour town of Seaham with its cafes, heritage centre, marina and beaches.
+For a more relaxing break why not let the chain take the strain and head off on an electric bike to explore some of northern England's most stunning moorland.
+And if you prefer coast to countryside, enjoy a walk among wild flowers and imposing headlands, and experience the dramatic views of the Durham Heritage Coast, with a welcome stop in the lively harbour town of Seaham with its cafes, heritage centre, marina and beaches, and where the new activity centre will open in 2017.

 Visit one of the county’s many nature reserves and country parks including Hardwick Park, or spot wildlife from the water’s edge at one of Durham’s many reservoirs or enjoy stunning views of one of Europe’s most dramatic skylines with a riverside walk in Durham City.